KSUDS/course_guide/README.md

 # Data Science Programming in R and Python Syllabus

 Materials for STAT 4490 Data Science Programming (Special Topics).
+The syllabus is below.
+Our class material can be found in the [slides folder](slides/readme.md)

 ## Course objectives